ADULT Modern Dance Summer Intensive - Mutual Dance Theatre and Arts Centers

 • -

-MODERN DANCE TECHNIQUE with JEANNE MAM-LUFT Artistic Director of Mutual Dance Theatre
+MODERN DANCE IMPROVISATION with MEGAN FLYNN Artistic Director of Megan Flynn Dance Company *she/her

 • -